-The management target for biomass/organic litter will contribute to maintaining sward vigour and allowing adequate space for recruitment of native flora.
-Biomass will also improve the openness of the sward to encourage a greater amount of GSM breeding activity and therefore increase the GSM population.
+The management target for biomass/organic litter will contribute to maintaining the vigour of the grassy ground cover and allowing adequate space for recruitment of native flora.
+Biomass management will also improve the openness of the sward to encourage a greater amount of GSM breeding activity and therefore increase the GSM population.
 The management targets are as follows:

-- Inter-tussocks spaces maintained within the range of 20 to 40%. - Organic litter at 5 to 15% cover.
+• Inter-tussocks spaces maintained within the range of 20 to 40%.

+Organic litter at 10 to 30% cover.
 Where there is a sustained build up in biomass over any one year, resulting in a reduction of inter-tussock space to an average of less than 20%, biomass will need to be actively reduced.